Implementing Fmask and s2cloudless in Python

 Memory Management

 Loading full-scene 10m/20m bands into RAM frequently triggers MemoryError on standard cloud instances.
-The chunked rasterio window approach above keeps peak memory under 4 GB for 100 km² scenes.
+The chunked rasterio window approach above keeps peak memory manageable for typical tile sizes.
 For larger footprints, integrate dask.array or rioxarray to parallelize tile processing across CPU cores.

 Threshold Calibration

 The default cloud_threshold=0.45 in s2cloudless balances precision and recall for mid-latitude Sentinel-2 data.
 In tropical or high-aerosol regions, lower the threshold to 0.35 to capture thin haze, then validate against manual QA samples.
-Always cross-check against the official s2cloudless GitHub repository for model updates and band-order requirements.
+Always cross-check against the official s2cloudless GitHub repository for model updates and band-order requirements — the expected band order is documented there and must be followed exactly.

 Fmask QA Decoding

 Fmask 5.x introduced bit-packed outputs for compact storage.
-If your QA band uses bitwise encoding, replace the categorical equality checks with bitwise operations:
+If your QA band uses bitwise encoding instead of categorical values, replace the equality checks with bitwise operations:

 fmask_cloud = (qa & 0b00000001) > 0